 Digital Mobile Radio repeaters have 2 time slots (TS) available and, on the PRN system, the entire network is linked full time on time slot 2, Talkgroup ID 2.
 This talkgroup is available on every repeater on the system.
 The only time this talkgroup may not be linked up is if a repeater is needed for a special event, such as a parade or race.
 Once the event is over, the repeater will be linked back to the network.

-Some of the other talkgroups that you will see in these code plugs are listed below, along with an explanation of what they do.
+Some of the other talkgroups that you will need to know about are listed below, along with an explanation of what they do.

 Monitor All Channel

 We high recommend that you use a channel that is a receive-only channel that lets you monitor Time Slot 1 for any talkgoup activity before you use it.
 Ideally, you should monitor this channel for a few moments before using one of the On-Demand talkgroups to make sure that Time Slot 1 is not already in use.
 If you hear activity on time slot 1, it means someone is using the TS, or a net is in progress.
 PLEASE DO NOT clear the time slot if you did not activate the link.